 “Jump.”
 It grinned.

 Nicholas stared at the window with an unease in his stomach.
 His desire to leap was far stronger than he was willing to admit.
-His eyes crested the windowsill and eventually his eyes fell to the pavement below.
-It’s sudden appearance in his vision shocking him for a moment.
+His eyes crested the windowsill, and eventually, his eyes fell to the pavement below.
+Its sudden appearance in his vision shocked him for a moment.

 “But what if you are wrong?
 Then I have thrown it all away for nothing.”
 Nicholas squeezed through a tight neck and dry throat.